 Ren blows into his half-fingered glove, summoning a pure blue swirl into his palm.
 He stops running, cocks his arm, then snaps forward in a full-body throw.
-The ball of energy streaks ahead, leaving a sparkling contrail hanging behind it, then stops short of the massive gate, collapsing into a rippling wave that makes the barrier fully visible.
+The ball of energy streaks forward, leaving a sparkling comet-tail hanging behind it.
+It stops short of the massive gate, collapsing into a rippling wave that makes the barrier fully visible.
 The arcane wall brightens and peaks, then rapidly fades and disappears.

 “Forward, brothers!
 And woe to any who stand in our way!”
-The Wolven leader drops to all fours and starts galloping, doubling his speed in less than a second.
+The Wolven leader drops to all fours and gallops ahead, doubling his speed in less than a second.
 The other Wolven follow suit, pounding the earth with their giant paws.

 Eckles shouts, “Now wait just a second!
 We’ll crank it open for you if you wait just a—”

-A handful of Wolven crash into the gate.
-They bounce off it like hairy wrecking balls, tumbling across the ground and shaking their heads as they regain their bearings.
+A handful of Wolven crash into the gate, bouncing off it like hairy wrecking balls.
+They tumble across the ground and skid to a stop, shaking their heads as they regain their bearings.

 A sliver of daylight appears between the doors.
 No more than a couple feet wide, but still—my heart races with a surge of hope.

-More Wolven crash into the gate, eliciting a sharp crack from the stolid wood.
+More Wolven smash the doors, eliciting a sharp crack from the stolid wood.
 Eckles curses and yells, begging them to stop, but none of them listen.
-Another wave of dog-men pummel the gate, cracking it open a few more feet.

-The first wave of Wolven rush forward.
+The first wave of Wolven get to their feet and rush forward.
 With a thunderous crack, the doors swing wide and we all pour through.